 Fact check: His own source noted that about 20 nonhuman primate species have been observed eating aquatic fauna, specifically fish.
 However, there are 190-350 species of primates (depending on whose taxonomy you use).
 Thus only 5 to 10% of extant nonhuman primates actually appear to eat fish or seafood.
 Furthermore, the primates in the above paper were orangutans that were observed only eating disabled catfish, primarily in the dry season.
 The authors described fish-eating as “rare” and “novel” for nonhuman primates, which primarily eat plants and invertebrates.

 It is true that plain fish, like other animal foods, do contain more sodium than fruits and vegetables, but not as much as one may think.
 According to Seafood Health Facts, a multi-university initiative, “Fish are naturally low in sodium and even those species with the highest sodium levels contain less than 100 milligrams per 3 ounce [85g] cooked portion.”
-Even if you only ate cod all day long (54mg sodium and 82 calories per 100g serving), a 2400-calorie diet would yield 1,580mg sodium a day—modest compared to the “official” American average intake of 3,400mg/day (though some contend that the true average is closer to 4,000mg/day).
+Even if you only ate cod all day long (54mg sodium and 82 calories per 100g serving), a 2400-calorie diet would yield 1,580mg sodium a day—less than half of the “official” American average intake of 3,400mg/day (though some contend that the true average is closer to 4,000mg/day).